cjmartin/cjmartin.github.com/_posts/2024-12-17-openauth-sst-aws.md

 }
 ```

 Congratulations, you have successfully set up a basic OpenAuth service!
-Now let's do something with it.
+You should now be able to set up an [Auth Client](https://github.com/openauthjs/openauth/tree/master?tab=readme-ov-file#auth-client) to use with your shiny new OpenAuth server.